cmacfie/PicFlip-ExtensionQlik/README.md

 Image extension for Qlik Sense

-## 2019 update - This extension will not be updated
+# This extension will not be updated

 Hi everyone.
 I made this extension as an introduction project when I interned at Qlik 2017.
 I no longer work with Qlik in any way and will not be updating it.
 I've been contacted a few times by people need help to attatch images to the extension.
 I hope this image helps people who were stuck: